We give Acana Cat Food a rating of 4.6 out of 5.0 stars.

 Acana Cat Food is a premium option designed for anyone looking to feed their cats a diet that mimics what they’d eat in the wild.
 Its foods are filled with protein from a variety of animal sources, ensuring that your cat will get a wide selection of important nutrients and amino acids.

-It’s a pricy option, though, and the company doesn’t offer much in the way of variety.
+It’s a pricey option, though, and the company doesn’t offer much in the way of variety.
 Still, you’re likely to find something that works for both you and your kitty from one of its recipes.

 If money is no object, then you won’t find many foods better for your cat than Acana in its price range.
 However, you may also find a few that are more expensive and are even healthier for your pet, so it’s up to you how much you’re willing to spend to give your cat the best nutritional support possible.